fknives/Android-Tutorial-Test-ShowCase/codekata/sharedtests.instructionset.md

 ### 6. Some notes on other differences you may face between Robolectric and AndroidTests
 #### 1. Hilt
-Since currently only Koin is available in this repo, for updates follow this [issue](https://github.com/fknives/AndroidTest-ShowCase/issues/41), I thought to mentionen some issues with Hilt you may face:
+Since currently only Koin is available in this repo, for updates follow this [issue](https://github.com/fknives/AndroidTest-ShowCase/issues/41), I thought to mentioned some issues with Hilt you may face:

 ##### Hilt requires a `HiltTestApplication` or something similar to test with.
 You can replace the test application by creating a `AndroidJUnitRunner` and return your Custom Application class.